AnonymousPlanet/thgtoa/guide.md

 **Remember that you will need valid excuses for this plausible deniability scenario to work:**

-Take some time to read again the "Possible Explanations for Existence of Two VeraCrypt Partitions on Single Drive" of the Veracrypt documentation here <https://www.veracrypt.fr/en/VeraCrypt%20Hidden%20Operating%20System.html>
+Take some time to read again the "Possible Explanations for Existence of Two Veracrypt Partitions on Single Drive" of the Veracrypt documentation here <https://www.veracrypt.fr/en/VeraCrypt%20Hidden%20Operating%20System.html>

 -   **You are using Veracrypt because you are using Windows 10 Home which doesn't feature Bitlocker but still wanted Privacy.**